• Home

 Patience is a virtue.
 Prudence is not my greatest asset.
 My mom was one of the most patient human beings on earth–she was a special education elementary school teacher, and I admired her so very much.
 She had this way of giving you her undivided attention when you would speak with her, even though so many things would be going on at once.
 She had tremendous grace in juggling all the parts of life.
 Whatever she was working on, her priority was always you, the person speaking.
 She made you feel like you mattered.

 The older I’ve gotten, the more I realize that whatever gene my mom had that kept her patient was not something I inherited.
 I fall short every day, but I try so much to be a kind spirit that cares for others.
+The lesson of growth and patience, and pears made an impression.
 Although this may feel like a one-sided conversation, I am always keeping you, reader, in mind.
 I want you to know that you matter, and that your struggles are so very human.

 We must all allow ourselves some time.
 If we’re not ripe,–I mean, ready–it’s okay.
 Just take it one second, one moment, one day at a time.
 Growth within yourself will happen.
 You may have to push through some feelings of discomfort, but only you and God know when you are ready.
 And sometimes, they don’t feel in sync.
 Hang in there a little while longer.